 Two lines are to be drawn at each end of a room.
 One player will be deemed as the wolf and will stand in the centre between the two lines.
 The rest of the players are, naturally, sheep.
 They stand behind the two lines at the back.
 The wolf claps his or her hand, and it is then the sheep will try to reach the opposite line without being caught by the wolf.
 The original wolf is only the one who can indicate for the sheep to run.
 The sheep can be caught by a pat on the back and eventually become the wolf.
 The game eventually goes on with every time a wolf catches a sheep, who will eventually turn into a wolf.

-These were easy-to-play minor games with best principles in sports.
-Hope you understood the importance of minor games.
-Minor games for physical education enhance the child’s team building skills, communication skills, strategy, balance and a lot more which is why they should be incorporated into their daily schedule.
-Minor games are extremely important but so is your baby’s diet.
-You can explore the different types of diets and food charts for your child’s different age and developmental stages such as a diet plan for 8 month baby.
+These were easy-to-play minor games for students with the best principles in sports.
+Hope you understand the importance of minor games.
+Minor games for physical education enhance the child’s team-building skills, communication skills, strategy, balance and a lot more which is why they should be incorporated into their daily schedule.
+Minor games that are for kids are extremely important but so is your baby’s diet.
+You can explore the different types of diets and food charts for your child’s different ages and developmental stages such as a diet plan for 8 month baby.
 Learn about different healthy food options as well.

 FAQs on Minor Games